 THE WDI REPORT

 The WDI report breaks down into four main parts: information about the home, conducive conditions, active/past infestations and treatments noted, a diagram of the home inspected with treatment recommendations.
 This drawing will help a pest control company if treatment is required and also will serve as a guide if further evaluation and inspection is needed.
-In summary, the WDI termite inspection is outside the scope of the general home inspection and requires a licensed pest control technician.
+In summary, WDI termite inspections are outside the scope of the general home inspection and require a licensed pest control technician.
 Along with my Texas Inspection License, I also carry the Texas Pest Control License which allows me to offer both services with a package discount.

 Contact me anytime with questions! -Jonathan jonathan@dooleyinspections.com

-Inspection of your water well system can help ensure it is operating properly by pointing out small deficiencies before they become major issues.
+Water well testing and equipment system inspections can help ensure it is operating properly by pointing out small deficiencies before they become major issues.
 More importantly, a water sample test can protect your health by discovering bacteria or other contaminants that could result in water quality problems presenting a health risk.
+Regular testing also helps ensure compliance with local health standards and provides peace of mind, especially for homes relying on well water as their primary source.

 My Well Inspection includes: